bitrockteam/codemotion-demo-2024/README.md

-Codemotion 2024 Fleet Demo
+Bitrock Fleet Demo
 ======================

 Demo project for the Codemotion 2024 talk, forked and inspired by [Waterstream Demo](https://fleetdemo.waterstream.io/).
-See https://codemotion2024.bitrock.it to access the demo.
+See https://fleet-demo.bitrock.it to access the demo.

 Tools used:
 - [Kubernetes](https://kubernetes.io/) - open source system for automating deployment, scaling, and management of containerized applications.